UndefinedLeap/UndefinedSite/blogs/BetterC.md

 ### Use debugger

-Beginners nowadays just use `printf` to check the code states and variable to debug their projects.
-The problem with this is that it hard to properly read the states and variables even if you have very pretty `printf` messages.
+Beginners nowadays only use `printf` to check the code states and variables to debug their projects.
+The problem is that it is hard to properly read the code states and variables even if you have pretty `printf` messages.
 Even if you do, you would be spending much of your time copy-pasting `printf` and editing them.
-This make them pretty counter-productive.
+It would make them pretty counter-productive.

-Beginners should try to get their hand dirty with debuggers like [gdb](https://sourceware.org/gdb/)/[lldb](https://lldb.llvm.org) even if it take some time out of their free time.
+Beginners should try to get their hands dirty with debuggers like [gdb](https://sourceware.org/gdb/)/[lldb](https://lldb.llvm.org) even if it takes some time out of their free time.
 Because, once you get used to debuggers, you can easily debug your code without wasting time.

-Another amazing usecase for debugger is that you can use it to explore and get familiar with new codebase, as you can check the execution flow easily.
+Another amazing use case for a debugger is that you can use it to explore and get familiar with a new codebase, as you can check the execution flow easily.

 > You like printf debugging?
 >